|Nutrition Facts (per serving)|

-Place the roasting pan on the stovetop, across two burners, and add the chopped carrots, celery, and onion.
+Place the roasting pan on the stovetop, across two burners, and add the chopped carrots, onion, and celery.

 Cook on high for a minute, stirring everything around with a wooden spoon until the veggies are a bit browned and most of the liquid has cooked off—but don't let anything burn.

 By now, your roast will have finished resting and will be ready to carve.
 If the roast has thrown off any additional juices while it rested, stir these into the sauce.

 Each portion of meat should get 1 1/2 to 2 ounces of au jus sauce.